DOMjudge/domjudge/doc/manual/config-advanced.rst

 Self-registration
 `````````````````
 Teams can be allowed to self-register with the system.
-Each team category can
-be set to allow registration or not.
-When none of the categories are set to
-allow, self-registration is disabled.
-When one category is set to allow,
-self-registration is enabled and newly registered teams will be placed in this
+To enable it, go to
+the team category you want the self-registered teams to become part of and
+enable self-registration for that category.
+The option will be shown on the
+login screen if it has been enabled for at least one category.
+When multiple
-category.
-When multiple categories are set to allow, teams can choose one of
+categories are set to allow, teams can choose one of them during registration.
+You can assign the respective categories to the contest(s) these teams may
+participarte in.

-them during registration.
-Teams can also specify their affiliation during
+During registration, teams can also specify their affiliation,
-registration, if the global configuration option 'show affiliations' is enabled.
+if the global configuration option 'show affiliations' is enabled.

 Executables
 -----------